cwschupp/Treatment-Recommender/README.md

-Through a consulting project on which I am the statistician, I have access to electronic medical record data for approximately 25% of all dermatology patients, corresponding to approximately 250,000 patients suffering with psoriasis.
+Through a consulting project on which I am the statistician, I have access to electronic medical record data for approximately 25% of all dermatology patients, corresponding to approximately 250,000 patients suffering with Psoriasis.
 The data is collected directly from the treating doctor and is updated instantaneously in the cloud.
-This allows a unique opportunity to use crowd-sourced data to guide treatment
+This allows a unique opportunity to use crowd-sourced data to guide dermatologists in their treatment choice.

-Although I have not yet seen the data, I am currently working with their data engineering team to obtain remote access to their big data infrastructure.
-Some high level statistics regarding the data available across all disease diagnoses collected by the company: 23 Million(M) patient encounters, 13M prescriptions, 7M lab results, 180M addresses.
-I am unsure at this moment which features will be of primary interest; however, the goal of this project is if presented with a new patient, to classify them, and recommend the best treatment personalized for them.

-In addition to demographic and behavioral data collected at intake such as age, gender, race, smoking status, alcohol usage; a new patient would present with characteristics specific to psoriasis.
-These features would include some if not all of the following: area of the body affected, type of symptom, symptom severity, percent of surface body area affected, overall severity.
+The feature variables of interest are those that would be collected on an initial examination of a new patient.
+In addition to demographic and behavioral data collected at intake such as age, gender, race, smoking status;
+a new patient would present with characteristics specific to psoriasis.
+These features would include some if not all of the following: symptom severity and percent of surface body area affected, overall severity.
+These variables are represent the common confounders and risk factors for Psoriasis in the literature and normally adjusted for in statistical analyses.

-Analysis Outline
----

-1. Identify an appropriate timeframe to collect the data, I believe data is available starting 5 or more years ago.
-The data would be sparse in the beginning before more doctors began adopting the technology.
-I would probably look at the most recent 50-60% and choose a collection start date based on that.

-2. Collect all intake (first visits) for the patients, identifying what variable are available for a 'new' patient.

-3. Classify these patients using unsupervised learning into clusters.

-4. For each patient, collect all subsequent visits and extract treatments used and change in outcome.
-An outcome variable will need to be either identified or created to measure effectiveness of treatment.

-5. For each patient identify the treatment (or combination of treatments) that led to the best change in outcome.

-6. Within each cluster identify the most effective treatments used.

-7. Within each treatment, model change in outcome based on preliminary intake variables.

-8. Return list of treatments in decreasing order of effectiveness
+In this project, I select patients that have been diagnosed with Psoriasis within the past 3 years, cluster them into homogenous groups via the feature variables.
+Then within each cluster, I identify the treatments used and for each treatment, model the relationship with change in severity and reduction in body surface affected.

+My main model is cluster_model in which I take tab delimited data, read it into pandas and return dataframes that contain: continuous variables, categorical variables, outcome variables, and treatment.
+I then do some preprocessing of the features to scale the continuous variables and create indicator variables for the categorcal variables.
+I then run KMeans, implementing the gap statistic to identify the optimal number of clusters.
+My program returns a dictionary of all the cluster level variables including Plotly calls to separate barchart and linechart programs to produce the treatment and outcome plots.
+These plots are stored in the cloud and their unique url is maintained in the cluster level dictionary of results.

+Then in my web app, I have some basic html to have a user enter a new patient's information which calls on my model to classify the individual to a cluster.
+The treatment and outcome plots are then returned for that patient and would identify the 3 most commonly used treatments and that treatment's effectiveness.